 If, due to unforeseen circumstances, there are more students eligible to begin clinical assignments than available affiliates, spaces will be filled based on academic performance.

-Those students with the highest-grade point average in MLT courses will be placed first.
-Students who are not able to be placed at a clinical site will be placed as soon as clinical sites becomes available.
+- Those students with the highest-grade point average in MLT courses will be placed first. - If there is a tie, then the student with the highest GPA for MLT and other academic courses will be assigned the space. - Students who are not able to be placed at a clinical site will be placed as soon as clinical sites becomes available.
 This may require that the student take an incomplete and finish up the following quarter.